chenglou/react-motion/README.md

 ---

 ### &lt;StaggeredMotion />
-Animates a collection of items whose values depend on each other, creating a natural, springy, "staggering" effect [like so](http://chenglou.github.io/react-motion/demos/demo1-chat-heads).
+Animates a collection of (**fixed length**) items whose values depend on each other, creating a natural, springy, "staggering" effect [like so](http://chenglou.github.io/react-motion/demos/demo1-chat-heads).
 This is preferred over hard-coding a delay for an array of `Motions` to achieve a similar (but less natural-looking) effect.

 #### Usage
 ```jsx